 GLM-5 is Zhipu AI's (Z.ai) open-source 744B-parameter model released February 13, 2026 — the highest-scoring open-weight model on SWE-bench Verified at time of release (77.8%), trained entirely on Huawei Ascend chips, MIT-licensed, and available via API at significantly lower cost than frontier proprietary models.
+A post-training upgrade — GLM-5.1 — shipped on April 7, 2026 with the same base architecture and claimed SOTA on SWE-Bench Pro.

 Architecture Deep Dive → GLM-5 Architecture Breakdown — 744B sparse MoE design (40B active per token), Slime async RL training framework, Huawei Ascend infrastructure, and benchmark context for interpreting its SWE-bench score.